Ghilbi/CITCS-Schedule-Management-System/schedule-app/docs/Documentation.md

 - **Schedule View**: Displays timetables with time slots, days, and assigned courses.
 - **Schedule Summary**: Provides a detailed view of schedules for selected sections, including course details, days, times, and room assignments.
 - **Conflict Detection**: Alerts users to scheduling conflicts such as room overlaps or section double-booking.
+- **Smart Room Filtering**: Automatically filters out already occupied rooms from dropdown selections in both main popup and Lec/Lab assignment sections.
+- **Duplicate Subject Prevention**: Prevents scheduling the same subject multiple times for a section by filtering out already scheduled subjects from course offering dropdowns.
+- **Real-time Updates**: Room availability and subject filtering updates dynamically when day, time, or room group selections change.

 ### Export Functionality

 - **Export to Excel**: Users can export the complete schedule to an Excel file for offline use and sharing from the Schedule Summary view.

-### Authentication & Session Handling

-• On first access to a protected section the **Login Modal** appears.
-After successful login the token is stored, and protected requests automatically include an `Authorization` header.

 ## Key Features

 - **Comprehensive Scheduling**: Manage schedules by trimester, year level, and section with detailed views.
-- **Conflict Detection**: Automatic warnings for scheduling conflicts involving rooms or sections.
+- **Intelligent Conflict Prevention**: Automatic filtering of occupied rooms and duplicate subjects to prevent scheduling conflicts.
+- **Real-time Filtering**: Dynamic updates of available options based on current selections and existing schedules.
+- **Enhanced Lec/Lab Management**: Separate assignment interface for lecture and laboratory components with smart room filtering.
 - **Multiple Visualizations**: View schedules by room, section, or summary for different perspectives.
 - **Data Management**: Full CRUD operations for courses, sections, and rooms.
-- **User-Friendly Interface**: Intuitive navigation and modal dialogs for data entry and modifications.
+- **User-Friendly Interface**: Intuitive navigation, consistent button states, and modal dialogs for data entry and modifications.

 ## Constraints and Validations

 - **Room Naming**: Room names must contain only letters and numbers, no spaces or special characters.
 - **Duplicate Room Names**: Prevent adding rooms with names that already exist (case-insensitive).
 - **Deletion Restrictions**: Cannot delete rooms if they are currently scheduled or assigned.
+- **Schedule Conflicts**: System prevents double-booking of rooms and duplicate subject assignments for the same section.
+- **Room Group Filtering**: Rooms are filtered by group (A or B) and availability based on existing schedules.
+- **Subject Uniqueness**: Each subject can only be scheduled once per section to maintain academic integrity.

 ---

 This documentation provides a complete overview of the Academic Schedule Management System, detailing all functionalities as they exist in the current implementation.
 For further assistance or feature requests, please contact the system administrator.